Vadiksimf/init_script_node/README.md

 }
 ```

-Add to: ~/.bashrc
+Add to: ~/.bashrc \b
-Activate: source ~/.bashrc or open a new command line window and run node-project.
+Activate: source ~/.bashrc or open a new command line window and run node-project. \b
 Start: node-project